jceminer/cn_gpu_miner/README.md

 ## Limitations

 * Minimum system is Windows 8.1 x64, **Windows 7 is not supported**.
-* No 32-bits version yet
+* No 32-bits version
-* No Linux version (possible but unlikely)
+* No Linux version
-* No support of nVidia GPU yet
+* No support of nVidia GPU
 * APU (even AMD ones) were reported to cause problems
+* Limited support of Intel IGP/GPU

 ## Speed